Using GCC as cross-compiler with x86_64 target

 Published by roscopeco

-IT guy, code junkie, mobile app developer, occasional blender artist and open-source activist.
+Principal Software Engineer, code junkie, retro computing nut, occasional blender artist and open-source activist.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.